30. Revolver

 What was it like?
 What’s the most you could do?
 How did you visualize it?
 She’d hold the answers in her head and see if she could get that same little click that she felt with Alexander’s power, but nothing came.
 Maybe she needed someone to test the powers on.
 With Alexander, she’d looked him right in the eyes, and it happened.
 Or did it happen, and that’s why she looked him in the eyes?
 She’d seen her own power through Christof’s memories.
 All week, her power had been shifting and curling about itself as though something were growing inside, but Christof had only seen her when she was around the others.

 Maybe that was the secret.
 Learning a power was both understanding it and being close to the witch.
 That still left so many unanswered questions.
-In theory, she could figure it all out tomorrow when when they traveled together, but she knew what was in Alex’s head.
+In theory, she could figure it all out tomorrow when they traveled together, but she knew what was in Alex’s head.
 She saw how skittish they all became after realizing what she was, how quickly they sent her home, how reluctant Josephine was to come inside.

 They weren’t coming tomorrow morning, she realized.
 Or if they did come…